 Where We Are and Where We're Going

 The Chatfield Center for the Arts is located along US Highway 52 in the heart of Chatfield, MN just 15 miles southeast of Rochester, MN.
-Our footprint covers 2-blocks with parking available in our open lot off of Twiford Street and curbside parking to the north, east, and south of our property.
+Our footprint fills an entire block with parking available in our open lot off of Twiford Street and curbside parking to the north, east, and south of our property.

 The plan for the transformation of these historic buildings into a modern regional arts center includes significant upgrades and improvements to the buildings while being true to their original architectural and historical framework.
 We are very fortunate that these buildings were built to last and were well maintained, leaving the buildings with little work needed on the foundations, walls, or roofs.
 The layout of the buildings is also very conducive to the proposed use.
 In fact, the 1916 building original floor plan included a small performance space that can be used to complement the much larger Potter Auditorium.